 - in accordance with lawful established practices in the vehicle sourcing and selling industries and consistent with the conduct which would be reasonably expected of a reputable and creditable vehicle dealer; and

-- "Permitted Vehicle" means any car or van with a VRM which is registered with the DVLA, which an Advertiser (i) is looking to source for commercial purposes for its own Business Site, or (ii) has sourced for commercial purposes for its own Business Site and is currently in possession of such car or van with the aim of selling such car or van to a third party.
+- "Permitted Vehicle" means any car, motorcycle or commercial vehicle with a VRM which is registered with the DVLA, which an Advertiser (i) is looking to source for commercial purposes for its own Business Site, or (ii) has sourced for commercial purposes for its own Business Site and is currently in possession of such car, motorcycle or commercial vehicle with the aim of selling such car, motorcycle or commercial vehicle to a third party.

 - "VRM" means a vehicle registration mark.